 Since 2001, net inflows have been robust and, stripping out the effects of the global financial crisis, amount to nearly 15% of capitalisation each year (see Chart 6).
 The secondary market represents on average slightly under 2% of the capitalisation, which corresponds to an average holding period of fifty years.
 This turnover rate is at least four times lower than that for corporate real estate investment in France.
-SCPIs' underlying real estate assets are therefore much more liquid than the secondary market for SCPI shares.
+SCPIs' underlying real estate assets are therefore much more liquid than the secondary market for SCPI shares: the portfolio liquidity is much higher than the investor liquidity.
 This is a guarantee of stability for the SCPI market, particularly given that real estate cycles last for ten to twelve years.

-Chart 6: Change in net inflows and in the secondary market for variable capital SCPIs
+Chart 6: Net inflows and secondary market for variable capital SCPIs